convertersystems/opc-ua-client/README.md

             clientDescription,
             null, // no x509 certificates
             new AnonymousIdentity(), // no user identity
-            "opc.tcp://opcua.rocks:4840", // the public endpoint of a server at opcua.rocks.
+            "opc.tcp://opcua.umati.app:4840", // the public endpoint of the umati sample server.
             SecurityPolicyUris.None); // no encryption
         try
         {